Hawaiʻi State House · District 28

 Iwilei sits at the center of one of the most important moments in Honolulu's future.
 With rail expansion, new housing, and major infrastructure decisions on the horizon, the choices made here will shape our city for decades.

-This neighborhood deserves thoughtful leadership that plans for local families, working people, and the small businesses that keep Honolulu running - not just outside investors.
+This neighborhood deserves thoughtful leadership that plans for local families, working people, and the small businesses that keep Honolulu running — not just outside investors looking for the next opportunity.

 The future of Honolulu is being written in Iwilei.
-Let's make sure it's written for the people of Hawaiʻi.
+Let's make sure it's written for the people who live here.

 Join the Campaign →